-Now that you’ve had a little practice, try the online interactive version of That’s News to You at spokesman.com/newsquiz, where top entries go into a weekly drawing for a $50 gift card to the Davenport Hotel, and all entries this week go into a drawing for movie tickets and EWU basketball tickets.
-To give our newspaper readers a leg up, two of these questions appear in the online quiz.
+On the Web: Now that you’ve had a chance to practice, try your hand at the online version at www.spokesman.com/newsquiz.
+Top entries go into a drawing for a $50 gift card to the Davenport Hotel, and all entries go into a drawing for three pairs of tickets to the Spokane Shock.

 Last week’s winners were Thomas Fricks, of Veradale, who won the Davenport gift card, and John Owen, of Spokane Valley, who won Regal Cinemas movie passes.